porudev/rofi-nord/README.md

 # rofi-nord
-A collection of nord themed rofi menu
+A collection of nord themed clean rofi theme.